Zero6992/Zero6992.github.io/source/about.md

 * Skateboarding 🛹
 * Assembling computers 💻
-* Watching TV series and movies 🎬 (Colony is one of my favorites!)
+* Watching TV series and movies 🎬 | 🌌 Interstellar is my favorite movie
 * Hiking 🌄
-* Traveling ✈️ (Japan is my favorite country!)
+* Traveling ✈️ | 🇯🇵 Japan is my favorite country

 #### Contact Me
 Feel free to reach out to me at zero69992@gmail.com if you have any questions or just want to say hi!